Boquete is one of Panama's Top Expat Havens

 Another reason is all the fresh food available in the Chiriquí highlands, known as “Panama’s breadbasket.”
-Fruits and vegetables are abundant and inexpensive from local markets, and dairy farms and ranches produce farm-fresh eggs and meats for your table come fresh from the sea or the butcher, not filled with preservatives.
-Strawberries from a local street vendor, topped with delicious fresh cream, are a bargain at $2…
+Fruit and vegetables are abundant and inexpensive at local markets, and dairy farms and ranches produce farm-fresh eggs.
+Fish and meats for your table come fresh from the sea or the butcher, not filled with preservatives.
+Strawberries from a local street vendor, topped with delicious fresh cream, are a bargain at $4…

 Lifestyle in Boquete, Panama

-During the summer months (December through April), festivals include the flower and coffee fair known as La Feria de las Flores y del Café or simply La Feria de Boquete, and the Boquete Jazz and Blues Festival, a five-day event that brings performers from around the world.
-The renowned music festival is a lively event that takes place in various venues around town, both indoors and out.
-Among them is the Boquete Community Players Theater, home to concerts, plays, and a busy weekly market.
+During the summer months (December through April), festivals include the flower and coffee fair known as La Feria de las Flores y del Café or simply La Feria de Boquete, and the Boquete Jazz and Blues Festival that brings in performers from around the world.
+The music festival is a lively event that usually sells out.
+It takes place in various indoor and outdoor venues, including the Boquete Community Players Theater, which also hosts a busy weekly market.

 Activities in this part of the world are more pastoral, making for a relaxed lifestyle in Boquete.
-You can take tours of the coffee plantations, go horse-riding, white-water rafting on the Rio Caldera, bird-watching, or orchid spotting.
-Hiking is a favorite activity, and with a guide you can reach the summit of Barú Volcano, Panama’s highest peak and only volcano.
+You can tour the coffee plantations, take a ride on horseback, go white-water rafting or rock climbing, or relax with a spot of birdwatching.
+Hiking is a favorite activity, and trails range from very easy to the very challenging Barú Volcano trail (you should only undertake this with a local guide).
 Many who choose to live here report that their health improves as a result of their active lifestyle and outdoor pursuits, which they enjoy all year-round.

 The highland town has also become a focal point for foodies and alternative health aficionados.
 Numerous small businesses offer delicious delicacies, such as European-style breads, hand-made chocolates, locally-sourced honeys, organically produced smoked sausages, and more.
 There’s even a micro-brewery in town.

-To help maintain your healthy lifestyle you may visit one of Boquete’s world-class spas for a massage, facial treatment, or another personal pampering session.
-You’ll find classes in yoga, Pilates, Zumba, and tai-chi, as well as balance training and chiropractics.
-Those seeking spiritual experiences, life coaching, or personal guidance and enrichment will find plenty of opportunities within the Boquete community.
+To help maintain your healthy lifestyle you may visit one of Boquete’s spas for a massage, facial treatment, or another personal pampering session.
+You’ll find classes of all types, from yoga, Pilates, and Zumba to tai-chi and balance training.
+Those seeking spiritual experiences, life coaching, or other forms of personal guidance and enrichment will find plenty of options within the Boquete community.